 If you give this recipe a try, let us know!
 Leave a comment, rate it (once you’ve tried it), and take a picture and tag it @omnivorescookbook on Instagram!
 I’d love to see what you come up with.

 - 1/2 lbs (225 g) Hong Kong style pan fried noodles (or chow mein noodles) (*footnote 1)

 - 3 tablespoons peanut oil (or vegetable oil)

 - 2 cups (130 g) baby bok choy , cut into bite-sized pieces (*footnote 2)

 - 1 1/2 cup (160 g) char siu pork , chopped

 - If you’re using regular dried noodles, bring a large pot of water to a boil.
 Cook noodles according to the instructions until al dente.
 Drain and rinse with tap water.
 Set aside.
 You can skip this step if you are using Hong Kong style pan fried noodles.

 - Combine all the ingredients for the sauce in a small bowl.
 Mix well.

-- Heat oil in a large nonstick skillet over medium high heat until hot.
-Add ginger.
-Stir a few times until fragrant.
+- Heat 2 tablespoons of oil in a large nonstick skillet (or a carbon steel or cast iron pan) over medium high heat until hot.

-3. The dark soy sauce adds brown color to the noodles and the way it caramelizes makes the dish look very appetizing.
-If you do not have dark soy sauce, use normal soy sauce instead.
+- The dark soy sauce adds brown color to the noodles and the way it caramelizes makes the dish look very appetizing.
+If you do not have dark soy sauce, use regular soy sauce instead.